orchidsoftware/blade-icons/readme.md

 <a href="https://packagist.org/packages/orchid/blade-icons"><img alt="Packagist Version" src="https://img.shields.io/packagist/v/orchid/blade-icons.svg"></a>

 ## Introduction

-This is a package for the laravel framework that allows you to use the blade component to insert inline svg images.
+This is a package for the Laravel framework that allows you to use the Blade component to insert inline svg images.

 ## Installation